PanK0/Simple-File-System/README.md

      - data blocks
      - directory blocks

-     A data block are "random" information
+     A data block is "random" information,
      A directory block contains a sequence of structs of type "directory_entry",
      containing the blocks where the files in that folder start